 I’m so, so tired of governments run by right wing authoritarian morons.

 Many years ago, now, Ontario suffered under the Premiership of a Conservative named Mike Harris, a bland, dour, rather dim, pro-business, semi-populist politician who was probably manufactured in the same right wing stooge factory that cranked out George W. Bush (I think there’s a plant in Iowa or somewhere like that).
 His government ushered in what he called the Common Sense Revolution, and I’ve always delighted in referring to his time in office as the “reign of Meathead Mike and his Common Sense Revolutionaries”.
 He was a lot like the Republicans of the period, vowing to cut taxes, balance budgets, slash regulations and create a business-friendly environment (he succeeded at slashing regulations), and one thing he really, really disliked was organized labour.
 Unions were Bad for Business.
-They demanded outrageous concessions from their employers, like a living wage and a safe working environment, driving up production costs and gumming up the arteries of the capitalist economy when they didn’t get their way, and went on strike.
+They demanded outrageous concessions from their employers, like a living wage and a safe working environment, driving up production costs and gumming up the arteries of the capitalist economy when they didn’t get their way, and had the temerity to go on strike.

 At the time, I seemed to be the only one who was royally pissed off.
 I never saw anything about it in the media.
 Nowadays, the line having been crossed without consequence, governments of every stripe do this sort of thing all the time, largely without comment, save that the party out of power sometimes complains when the governing party does it.
 The tax-funded partisan campaign ad is just part of the modern political landscape.
 Nobody cares.